 While many Leki poles feature a simple strap design, the Trail Vario use a Trigger Shark Active Strap, which ensures better contact between your hand and the pole grip.
 While it adds a bit of bulk to the poles, the breathable material and ergonomic shape keep your poles in place without chafing or sliding.

 Though it lacks the minimalist design of the Micro RCM, for example, the Micro Trail Vario poles make up for their relative heft with quick-adjust Speed Lock 2 functionality.
 It’s easier than ever to make length adjustments on the go so you can customize every run.
 Overall, lightweight carbon contributes to the 197-gram per pole weight, not too hefty in comparison with other top trail running pole picks.

 - Speed Lock 2 function helps with quick pole length adjustments

 - Highly collapsible

-- Wrist strap is heavier weight than other Leki poles
+- Wrist strap is heavier than on other Leki poles

 6. Black Diamond Distance Z Trekking Poles

-One of the most affordable best trail running poles are Black Diamond’s Distance Z models.
-Thanks to aluminum construction, they’re less pricey than carbide models but maintain a light weight and deliver plenty of support.
+One of the most affordable – and best – trail running poles is Black Diamond’s Distance Z model.
+Thanks to aluminum construction, they’re less pricey than carbon models but maintain a light weight and deliver plenty of support.
 Non-slip EVA foam grips are practical and don’t add extra bulk, and a mini-grip extension keeps you from slipping up.